 Winter Heating Tips

-Many of the tips below for saving energy at home are adapted from the U.S. Department of Energy's Energy Savers Consumer Tips website and their Energy Savers booklet.
-(For a Spanish language version of the Energy Savers page and booklet, visit Ahorro de Energía: Energy Savers in Español.)
+Many of the following tips for saving energy at home are adapted from the U.S. Department of Energy's Energy Saver consumer tips web page and their Energy Saver booklet.
+For a Spanish language version of the Energy Saver booklet, visit Ahorre Energía.

 Use Furnaces and Heaters Wisely

 - Set your thermostat as low as it is comfortable.
-Each degree you lower your thermostat can cut your heating costs between one and three%.
+Each degree you lower your thermostat can cut your heating costs between one and three percent.
 A common strategy is to lower thermostat settings to 68 degrees.
 The lower you set it, the more you'll save.

 - Turn your thermostat down 10 to 15 degrees during your sleeping hours or while you’re away to save even more on your heating bill.